 Walk, cycle or scoot

 Also, with new cycle paths, pedestrianised zones and reduced speed limits across towns in Suffolk there’s never been a better time to swap to walking, cycling or scooting.
-It will help your child stay active, help the environment, and give you all time back in your day because you won’t be stuck in traffic.
+Active travel helps children to stay fit, helps the environment, and gives you all time back in your day because you won’t be stuck in traffic.

 Even if your family can only make the change a couple of days a week, it will make a big difference.

-Make sure you plan your child’s walk, scoot or bike ride to school before school starts, work out how long it will take and familiarise yourself with the route, including crossings and which entrance to school is best.
+Make sure you plan your child’s walk, scoot or bike ride to school in advance.
+Work out how long it will take and familiarise yourself with the route, including crossings and which entrance to school is best.

 School travel - eligible pupils

-Case studies - Top tips and advice for parents of primary aged pupils returning to school
+Case studies - Top tips and advice for parents of primary aged pupils travelling to school